 In May 2021, we were awarded a new research grant award from NIH of up to \$2.7 million to support clinical readiness activities for a Phase 3 program with simufilam.
 In April 2020, we were awarded a research grant from NIH of up to \$2.5 million.
 In March 2020, we were awarded a supplemental research funding grant from NIH of up to \$374,000.
-These non-dilutive research grants are intended to strengthen our clinical program of simufilam, our investigational drug to treat Alzheimer's disease.
+These nondilutive research grants are intended to strengthen our clinical program of simufilam, our investigational drug to treat Alzheimer's disease.
 All of our NIH research grant awards are paid out on a reimbursement basis and require milestone-based technical progress.
+There were no remaining funds for NIH grant awards as of December 31, 2022.